Puyallup, Washington: History

 The Puyallup Valley was originally inhabited by the Puyallup people, known in their language as the spuyaləpabš, meaning "generous and welcoming behavior to all people (friends and strangers) who enter our lands."
 The first white settlers in the region were part of the first wagon train to cross the Cascade Range at Naches Pass in 1853.

 Native Americans numbered about 2,000 in what is now the Puyallup Valley in the 1830s and 1840s.
 The first European settlers arrived in the 1850s.
 In 1877, Ezra Meeker platted a townsite and named it Puyallup after the local Puyallup Indian tribes, 11 years after departing from Indiana.
 The town grew rapidly throughout the 1880s, in large part thanks to Meeker's hop farm, which brought in millions of dollars to Puyallup, leading to it eventually being incorporated in 1890, with Ezra Meeker as its first mayor.
 The turn of the 20th century brought change to the valley with the growth of nearby Tacoma and the interurban rail lines.
 The Western Washington Fairgrounds were developed giving local farmers a place to exhibit their crops and livestock.
 During the early part of World War II due to Executive Order 9066, the fairgrounds were part of Camp Harmony, a temporary Japanese American internment camp for more than 7,000 detainees, most of whom were American citizens.
 Subsequently, they were moved to the Minidoka relocation center near Twin Falls, Idaho.

 Geography

 Puyallup is approximately 10 mi southeast of Tacoma and 35 mi south of Seattle.
-It is situated along the Puyallup River, which flows from Mount Rainier to Commencement Bay in Tacoma.
+It is situated along the Puyallup River, which flows for 45 mi from the Puyallup and Tahoma glaciers on Mount Rainier to Commencement Bay in Tacoma.
+The river drains an area of 948 sqmi and was formed approximately 5,600 years before present.
+The city lies within the Puyallup Valley, an agricultural region that produces berries and daffodils, for which the annual local festival is named.